adamolnar/Portfolio_1_CodeDino/README.md

 * The Main / The Reason Why Section

-     - This section is devided to 3 parts: left, right and center.
+     - This section is divided to 3 parts: left, right and center.
      - The Reason Why Section is listing some of positive effects on kids development while learning how to code in the left and the right part.
      - At the center is placed circle container with background image off kids with computer.